sabarjp/XIVHotbar2/README.md

 - Recast timers for scholar do not show the actual recast time, but instead show time until full charges available.
 - Beastmaster ready commands assume a 30 second charge, so the recast time is set accordingly.
 Icons can still be clicked if the timer is wrong.
 - Hotbar does not account for the scholar skills Tabula Rasa or Enlightenment, so the wrong spells may be dimmed.
 They can still be clicked, however.
+- TP moves, dancer moves, and charges do not show a spell cost